 Once you’re done bathing your dog, get ready for another brushing session.
 However, always let their hair fully dry to avoid pulling hair and hurting your Doodle.
 While your pup dries, you can clean and gently dry their ears from the inside to avoid any moisture and bacteria getting trapped and causing ear infections.

 And if you feel comfortable enough to start trimming and clipping your dog’s hair, make sure you have all the necessary grooming tools we mentioned above.
-A bit later on in this article you’ll find all of our step-by-step video tutorials for at home grooming.
+A bit later on in this article you’ll find our step-by-step video course for at home grooming.

 Keep in mind that some dogs might get anxious around grooming tools.
 A useful little hack is to introduce your dog to the tools beforehand.
 Give your pup the chance to sniff and inspect the tools.
 And of course, remember to keep a positive attitude and praise your Doodle.

 With every grooming activity, don’t forget the smaller and more delicate areas.
 For instance, when brushing your Doodle, also pay attention to areas like the paws and where the collar sits.